Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy: Abstract

 \section{Abstract}

-\textbf{ Particles with directional interactions are promising building blocks for new functional materials and models for biological structures\cite{zhenli2004patchySA,glotzer2007anisotropy,yi2013patchySAR}.
-Attractive nanoparticles that are deformable due to mobile surface groups, for example, can self-assemble into strings, sheets and large vesicles\cite{akcora2009anisotropicSAPolymerNP,luiken2013anisotropicPolymerNP,nikolic2009amphiphilicNPVesicles}.
-Furthermore, colloids that are anisotropically functionalized with attractive groups can self-assemble into kagome lattices and colloidal equivalents of molecules and micelles\cite{chen2011kagomeSA,wang2012colloidsValence,kraft2012surfaceRoughnessSelfAssembly}.
-Self-assembling proteins, on the other hand, are attractive, deformable as well as anisotropic and form more complex structures such as virus shells\cite{freund2008structuralRearrangementsHepatitis,berg2002biochemistry}.
-Using non-protein model systems, such structures have--to the best of our knowledge--not been experimentally realized yet.
-Here, we combine attraction, deformability as well as anisotropy in colloidal particles that subsequently self-assemble into virus-like shells.
-Isotropic spheres that are attractive and deformable self-assemble into planar sheets, while adding anisotropy results in hollow spherical shells.
+\textbf{ Particles with directional interactions are promising building blocks for new functional materials and may serve as models for biological structures\cite{zhenli2004patchySA,glotzer2007anisotropy,yi2013patchySAR}.
+Mutually attractive nanoparticles that are deformable due to flexible surface groups, for example, may spontaneously order themselves into strings, sheets and large vesicles\cite{akcora2009anisotropicSAPolymerNP,nikolic2009amphiphilicNPVesicles,luiken2013anisotropicPolymerNP}.
+Furthermore, anisotropic colloids with attractive patches can self-assemble into open lattices and colloidal equivalents of molecules and micelles\cite{chen2011kagomeSA,wang2012colloidsValence,kraft2012surfaceRoughnessSelfAssembly}.
+However, model systems that combine mutual attraction, anisotropy, and deformability have\textemdash to the best of our knowledge\textemdash not been realized.
+Here, we synthesize colloidal particles that combine these three characteristics and obtain self-assembled microcapsules.
+We propose that mutual attraction and deformability induce directional interactions via colloidal bond hybridization.
+Our particles contain both mutually attractive and repulsive surface groups that are flexible.
+Analogous to the simplest chemical bond, where two isotropic orbitals hybridize into the molecular orbital of H$_2$, these flexible groups redistribute upon binding.
+Via colloidal bond hybridization, isotropic spheres self-assemble into planar monolayers, while anisotropic snowman-like particles self-assemble into hollow monolayer microcapsules.
 A modest change of the building blocks thus results in a significant leap in the complexity of the self-assembled structures.
-For our particles, directional interactions are induced by colloidal bond hybridization.
-Deformable particles contain both mutually attractive and repulsive surface groups that are mobile.
-Analogous to the simplest chemical bond, where two isotropic orbitals hybridize into the molecular orbital of H$_2$, these mobile groups redistribute upon binding.
-By combining colloidal bond hybridization with anisotropy, relatively simple building blocks self-assemble into dramatically more complex structures than similar particles that are non-deformable or isotropic. }
+In other words, these relatively simple building blocks self-assemble into dramatically more complex structures than similar particles that are isotropic or non-deformable. }